 W. H. Jones Memoir William H. Jones (1812-1903) was born and grew up in the Buckland section of Manchester.
 The Manchester Herald published a summary of his memoir in 1912, with several sub-headings: "Pioneer Silk Manufacturer.
 Enterprises in Buckland and Manchester From Recollections at the Age of Eighty-nine -- Buckland in Stage Coach Days -- Helped Build North Congregational Church -- The Silk Worm Craze and Manufacture of Silk Thread -- Fortune Lost by War."

-Salvation Army History: South Manchester Corps History 1887-1937 A 15 page document document, with photos and notes, posted online by David Miller.
+Salvation Army History: South Manchester Corps History 1887-1937 A 15-page document with photos and notes, posted online by David Miller.
 In Manchester, the Corps encountered opposition, but pursued its mission of saving souls.

 "The Silk Industry in America" A 71-page 1901 document, "The Silk Industry in America, as represented to the United States Industrial Commission," comprises testimony about the U.S. silk industry.
 Starting on page 726 (the reproduction begins at page number 667), you can read the interview with Frank Woodbridge Cheney, treasurer of Cheney Brothers.
 The original document is in the collection of the University of Michigan, and the online version is available at Google Books.